yipingp/dataIO/README.md

 # dataIO
 ## Introduction

-A header only library for convenient coding.
+A header only library for convenient coding in the field of computer vision.

 ### Supported features